Your shopping cart is empty!

 You will need extra gear: wetsuit, mask, snorkel, fins, a weight belt and some weights to overcome your natural buoyancy.
 I needed around 10kg to overcome my buoyancy in a 3mm wetsuit.

 Overall, it is a beautiful, light and purpose specific scuba equipment that can add-up to any boat owner's safety list, just in-case.
-Although, if you fancy a larger cylinder, Microdive Company do other models that can accomodate a 10 or 12 ltrs with the option of 232 and 300 Bar of air.
+Although, if you fancy a larger cylinder, Microdive Scuba Equipment do offer a rather larger models that can accomodate a 10 or 12 ltrs with the option of 232 and 300 Bar of air.